guppyfish123/SOC_Lab/Installation/Shuffle.md

 <br><br>

 ## <div id="startup">🚀 Startup
-Now that we have our shuffle instance up and running we want to make it start on boot so that everytime we need to restart or startup or machine we don't have manually startup the docker file.
+Now that we have our shuffle instance up and running we want to make it start on boot so that every time we need to restart or startup or machine we don't have manually startup the docker file.
-1. Create a systemd service file using the following comannd:
+1. Create a systemd service file using the following commnad:
   ```bash
   sudo vim /etc/systemd/system/my-docker-app.service
   ```